 “Today, corporate underwriting represents more than 16 percent of PBS’ overall budget—up from 10 percent a decade go—and 27 percent of its national programming costs,” Ledbetter wrote at the time.
 “Though that may appear to be far from a controlling interest, there are virtually no programs on the PBS dial that are not in some way beholden to private, commercial firms.”

 (These days, larger stations receive most of their funding from a combination of donations from the public and underwritten content, with digital distribution also helping to drive revenue.
-The Trump administration, like Reagan, has taken an aggressive stance against government funding of public television.)
+It was necessary: The Trump administration, like Reagan, took an aggressive stance against government funding of public television.)

 The complicated funding picture of public television funding trickled down, of course, to individual shows, such as This Old House.
 Initially, WGBH couldn’t afford to pay the stars a ton of money.
 According to Boston Magazine’s oral history, Vila only made $200 per episode at the start of the series, later increasing to $800 per episode.
 Vila appeared in 235 episodes of the series in a 10-year period, meaning the minimum he could have made from the show was $47,000 over a decade and the maximum $188,000.
 As a skilled handyman and contractor, he treated the hosting gig as a side business for his contracting firm R.J.
 Vila Inc., but if it were his only job, he would likely be making more money with a standard white-collar desk job, even at 1988 wages.